Central Alberta Workforce Insights

 Conclusion

 The overall employment trend is positive, with strong growth in the past year.
-Key industries driving the trend are: Construction, Accommodation and food services, Educational services, Health care and social assistance, Wholesale and retail trade.
+Key industries driving the trend are: Construction, Forestry, fishing, mining, quarrying, oil and gas, Educational services, Health care and social assistance, Wholesale and retail trade.

 Local Workforce Insights